 - Bloom on both old and new wood.
 These varieties bloom twice each season.
 Large flowers appear between May and July and a second flush of smaller flowers happens in late summer.
 (Examples: ‘The President', ‘Henryi’, and ‘Ramona’)

-Prune clematis vines that bloom on the current season's growth back to within 6 to 12 inches of the ground in late winter/early spring.
+Prune clematis vines that bloom on the current season's growth back to within 6 to 12 inches of the ground in late winter/early spring (Mid-March to Mid-April).

 Wait until the vines begin to leaf out before pruning the other two groups of clematis.
 Prune out all the dead wood once the vines begin to leaf out.
 Clematis vines of the last 2 groups will bloom poorly if much of the old growth is destroyed in winter.